threefoldfoundation/www_tfnow/content/docs/mattermost/index.md

 ![](./img/mattermost.png)

-*You can access Mattermost on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/mattermost).
+*You can access the Team Collaboration solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/mattermost).
 Please note that the marketplace is currently running on testnet.*

 ## What is Mattermost?